keypair34/not/docs/android-keystore-encryption.md

 If you encounter issues:

-- Ensure GPG is installed on your local machine and GitHub Actions runner
+- Ensure OpenSSL is installed on your local machine (it comes pre-installed on most systems)
 - Verify that all required secrets are correctly set in GitHub
 - Check that file paths in the scripts match your actual directory structure
+- For GitHub Actions, the workflow automatically installs OpenSSL if needed